 - How to get in Split

 - Map and location

 - Photo Gallery

-The Split Peristyle, a square located in the palace, is one of the most beautiful European squares.
+The Split Peristyle, a square located at the eastern part of the palace, is considered as the most beautiful in the city.

 Riva is also place of romantic walks, love and socializing.
-If you come to Riva and look around yourself, you will see people feeling pretty relaxed and having a great time.
-There is some special Mediterranean spirit out there.
+Looking around yourself, you see people feeling pretty relaxed and having a great time.
+There is special Mediterranean atmosphere out there.

-While walking on the Riva, you can take an ice cream or pancakes.
-You can also sit in your favourite caffe bar and enjoy coffee and the sun.
+While walking on the Riva, take an ice cream or pancakes.
+Sit in caffe bar and enjoy coffee and the sun.

 Today, there is a beautiful small forest park ideal for socializing and romantic walks.